deffyded/COSC329Project/README.md

 ##### Tests

 - Tested with data from the [canvas-gamification](https://github.com/canvas-gamification/canvas-gamification) repo
-- Tests for each method done through development
+- Tests for each method done through development, testing and debugging data is print to System.out

 ##### Bugs/buggy code